YJiangcm/Chinese-sentence-pair-modeling/README.md

 #### 3.1 Char Embedding vs. Word Embedding
 <img src="https://github.com/YJiangcm/Chinese-sentence-pair-modeling/blob/master/photos/char_vs_word.png" width="600" height="450">

-Note that the y_axis is the averaged accuracy on five different test sets.
+Note that the y_axis is the averaged accuracy on 5 different test sets.
 We can see that using method of char embedding gets greater performance than that of word embedding.
 It may be because that the word embedding matrix is much more sparse than char embedding matrix, so large quantities of weights of word vectors do not get updated during training.
 Besides, the out-of-vocabulary problem is more easily to happen in word embedding, which also weakens its performance.

-#### 3.2 Comparison of average test accuracy on five datasets
+#### 3.2 Comparison of Average Test Accuracy on 5 Datasets
 <img src="https://github.com/YJiangcm/Chinese-sentence-pair-modeling/blob/master/photos/accuracy.png" width="600" height="450">
-Here character embedding is chosen for BiLSTM (max-pooling), BiLSTM (self-attention), ABCNN, RE2, ESIM and BiMPM, and the accuracy is computed by taking average on five datasets, just as Figure \ref{fig9} shows.
+Here character embedding is chosen for BiLSTM (max-pooling), BiLSTM (self-attention), ABCNN, RE2, ESIM and BiMPM, and the accuracy is computed by taking average on 5 datasets.
 We can see that RoBERTa model gets the best performance among these models, and BERT-wwm is slightly better than BERT.

 #### 3.3 Comprehensive Evaluation of the Models